How to Access Property Records in California

 If the dispute is serious enough, one party may take the other to court in a civil case to resolve it.

-As a homebuyer, it's crucial to conduct your own due diligence and find out as much as possible about a piece of property before buying it.
+As a homebuyer in California, it's crucial to conduct your due diligence and find out as much as possible about a property before buying it.
 You do not want to put an offer in on a place and find out later it has encumbrances, a history of bad liens, or is in foreclosure.
 Your title company will perform a title search to be sure there are no ownership disputes and that the seller actually has the full title/legal right to sell the property.

-When selling a piece of real estate, you must provide specific documentation to the buyer to disclose any issues with the property, like hidden lawsuits, liens, tax issues, and foreclosures.
+When selling real estate in California, you must provide specific documentation to the buyer to disclose any issues with the property, such as hidden lawsuits, liens, tax issues, and foreclosures.

 The title company will perform a title search as part of a real estate sale.
 The goal is to determine whether the property has a clean title without any title defects or issues.
 When obtaining a mortgage, lenders will require you to purchase title insurance so that if any title defects are found later, the lender and the homeowner are covered.

-Professionals use property assessments and appraisals to garner the value of a specific piece of real estate.
-The county or town property inspector usually performs assessments for the purpose of setting the tax rate.
-Appraisals are most often used in real estate transactions to verify the value of the property before sale.
+Professionals use property assessments and appraisals to determine the value of a specific piece of real estate.
+The county or town property inspector usually performs assessments to set the tax rate.
+Appraisals are most often used in real estate transactions to verify the property's value before sale.
 They can also be used in estate planning.

 One of the most critical pieces of information about a property is its fair market value (FMV).
 This number may fluctuate often based on various factors.
 Most often, the market value will depend on its location, age, size, amenities, and condition.
 Using realty tools, you can find current property values in property records, primarily online.